-Designated Safeguarding Lead attends relevant or refresher training at least every two years, through contact with safeguarding organisations in the UK and/or with external experts in the Czech Republic.
+Designated Safeguarding Lead and her deputy attend relevant or refresher training at least every two years, through contact with safeguarding organisations in the UK and/or with external experts in the Czech Republic.

-The designated safeguarding lead should undertake Prevent awareness training.
+The designated safeguarding lead and her deputy should undertake Prevent awareness training.